 Yet a more critical consideration of the two options reveals they are non-comparable.
 This point can be helpfully contextualized by the schema advanced in the Venice Commission’s Code of Good Practice on Referendums (the ‘Venice Code’), perhaps the most authoritative statement on the design of referendums in European democracy.
 The Venice Code asserts that referendum questions must satisfy three central qualities: unity of form (the referendum alternatives must reflect procedurally comparable alternatives); unity of content (voters must not be required to cast a single vote on several unrelated matters, except where there is a total revision); and unity of hierarchical level (referendum alternatives should consistently apply to only one level of law).
 Given the complexity of the legal consequences of the Brexit vote, it might be legitimately queried if the referendum satisfied unity of content or unity of hierarchical level.
 However, this Essay argues that the nature of the Brexit referendum alternatives unequivocally violated unity of form.

 Unity of form requires equivalency between the type of legal implications of the referendum alternatives set to voters.
-The most pivotal distinction draw by the Venice Code is between referendum alternatives that comprehensively articulate the proposed legal change (“specifically-worded drafts”), and those that would require further “drafting and subsequent enactment of a statute.”
+The most pivotal distinction drawn by the Venice Code is between referendum alternatives that comprehensively articulate the proposed legal change (“specifically-worded drafts”), and those that would require further “drafting and subsequent enactment of a statute.”
 The former may be the basis of legally decisive binding referendums, whereas the latter may only be the basis for consultative (ie, advisory) referendums.
-They thus must not be mixed.
+Thus they must not be mixed.

 However, this is not the only distinction that the Venice Code draws.
 It also differentiates between “questions of principle” and “concrete proposals”.
 Neither is as legally decisive as a specifically worded draft, but they still indicate materially differing levels of specificity as referendum options that can be set to voters.
 Concrete proposals enable the franchise to indicate with specificity a desired policy change, whereas questions of principle elicit voter opinion on broad issues but require greater use of discretion by the representative government to provide specific legal content.
 The two types of referendum questions are thus differentiable both as ‘input’ mechanisms for assessing voter preference and as ‘output’ mechanisms for translating the referendum into state action.
-Concrete proposals allow the electorate to directly steer the course of policy, whereas questions of principle largely serve as a mechanism for pressuring representatives to accord with popular will in policy-making.
+Concrete proposals allow the electorate to directly steer the course of policy, whereas questions of principle largely serve as mechanisms for pressuring representatives to accord with popular will in policy-making.